 Rabbits are herbivores, meaning that it is anatomically designed towards eating plant material.

 And for any rabbit sitter there are particular points of care that should be noted.
 These include the need for regular and constant feeding and provision of fresh water.

 When pet sitting for rabbits, sitters need to remember that food is a big part of life especially for small mammals such as a rabbit. this also applies to Guinea pigs, and other small furry animals.

-House sitters who care for rabbits in their own home are prompted to stay informed as much of the behaviours of the rabbits in their charge, as the possible symptoms of ill health that afflict rabbits in particular.
+House sitters who care for rabbits in their own home are prompted to stay alert.
+They must remain informed as much of the behaviours of the rabbits in their charge, as the possible symptoms of ill health that afflict rabbits in particular.
 At HouseSitMatch.com we ask house sitters to show their experience with rabbits in their profile so pet owners can be selective.
 We try our best to match pet owners with pet sitters.

 Vet’s Top Tips for Rabbit sitting

 Vet Matthew Bayliss shares some of his top tips for rabbit sitting in one of our popular HouseSitMatch blogs.

 - The importance of high fibre foods – In his blog he explains that rabbits and other small furry creatures are herbivores, and belong to a sub-group which we will call fibrevores.
 Meaning that their diet should consist mostly of high-fibre foods – as mentioned above, things like hay and grass.